Sarah Allan (footballer): AFLW career (2017–present)

 The 2020 AFL Women's season saw Allan obtain her first AFL Women's All-Australian team selection, named in the full back position.
 In the 2021 AFL Women's season, Allan was awarded with her second All-Australian blazer, again named on the full back position.
+In her sixth season, Allan won her third All-Australian honour and her third premiership when Adelaide defeated in the Grand Final.
+She also finished third in Adelaide's Club Champion award.

+In 2024 and 2025, Allan took on the club captaincy, sharing the position with Ebony Marinoff.
+After two seasons, Allan stepped down from the role, allowing Marinoff to be the sole captain of the Crows.
+As of September 2026, Allan is yet to kick a goal in the AFLW from her 99 appearances, making her the most experienced player not to kick a goal.

 Player profile

 Allan is a versatile key-position player capable of playing in the forward line, in defence or in the ruck.